AndrewBergman1/mGPS_GA/README.md

 The 500 generation test failed.
 I got the following error message: posx and posy should be finite values, leading to a failure to plot the graph.

 I'll re-run 50 generations using the full data to see how it stacks up against the 50 generations ran using 100 observations.

+The 50 generation run has the same plotting issue.